-Subject Code e Subject Name Credits Allotted Total APST-103 Distributions Theory Practical 4 AFS1-103 Theory 4 4 Course Objective distribu 2.
-To lear distrib 3.
-To exp roperties. ns and propertie cs and their pro es of various sampling perties.
-Course Out comes distribution 2.
+Subject Code Subject Name Credits A Allotted Total APST-103 Distributions Theory Practical 4 AFS1-103 Theory 4 Course Objective distribu 2.
+To lear distrib roperties. ns and propertion es of various sampling Course Out comes distribution 2.
 They have distribution multiple co 3.
 Students go life uses an 4.
 Students go ns and order Stati orrelation coefficient the knowledge and applications. erties. central and non stics.
-Idea abou tents. of the statistica nd discrete -central sampling at simple, partial and I Tests and their real and Correlations and
+Idea abou ients. of the statistica and discrete a-central sampling at simple, partial and l Tests and their real and Correlations and